How Does Someone Who’s Never Had a Voice Lesson Get So Good?

 It’s a good story, maybe.
 But it’s full of holes.

-But what about amazing singers like Freddie Mercury, who never took a lesson, you may ask?
+But what about amazing singers like Freddie Mercury, who never took a lesson?

 Singers have fawned over Queen’s lead vocalist Freddie Mercury for decades.
 If not for his shape-shifting and eccentric voice, rock and roll would have missed a huge step in music evolution.

-But talent like this is reserved for the 1%.
+But talent like this is reserved for the 1% who have naturally figured out how to avoid the 3 most common vocal mistakes.

 I’d like to go so far as to say that there are the only 3 reasons why a singer who has never taken a voice lesson could ever be so good.